AdaCompNUS/CS4278-5478-MotionPlanning/README.md

 Specifically, suppose we want to load *maze8.png*, set the start pose of the robot as (x=2, y=2, \theta=0), and set the goal to be (x'=8, y'=8).
 You should:
 1. Go into the source directory `roscd planner/src`
 2. Launch the simulator and set the start of the robot `sh run.sh maze1.png 1 1 0`
-3. Open a new shell and launch the controller `python simple_controller.py`
-4. Open a new shell and launch the planner script with goal specified `python your_planner.py --goal '5,5' --com 0`.
+3. Open a new shell and launch the planner script with goal specified `python your_planner.py --goal '5,5' --com 0`.
 Here, `--com 0` flag indicates that we are not using the `com1.jpg` map.
 This is because the environment parameter changes from other mazes to the com1 map.

 ## Notes
 For visualization, please use ROS stage.
 RViz provides the 2.5D visualization but has certain noise due to ROS asynchronous communication.